 - Homely remedies- review April 2022

-- Pro-forma for Prescriber Amendments to Medication – review September 2021
+- Pro-forma for Prescriber Amendments to Medication – review date extended to September 2023

 - Transcribing medication details onto MAR charts - review October 2015

 - Self Care – NHSE have produced ‘Guidance on conditions for which over the counter items should not routinely be prescribed in primary care’ and there is guidance for how to aid implementation for people living in care homes.

 - Dysphagia: This is a free learning resource designed to support knowledge and understanding of the management of dysphagia for health and social care workforce.
 The Health Education England e-LfH Dysphagia Guide is an e-learning resource made up of 5 e-learning sessions which cover the following topics: